lifechurch/melos/README.md

 If you want to start using these components right away, here's a brief intro and a couple examples.
-You can see all of the available components, and examples with usage, in our [Storybook for this library](our-storybook).
+You can see all of the available components, and examples with usage, in our [Storybook for this library][our-storybook].

 If you're looking to develop or add to this collection of components, see the [Development](#development) section of this document.